-One of the biggest AFSCME wins at the Capitol this year was extending Unemployment Insurance (UI) benefits to school workers.
+One of the biggest AFSCME wins at the Capitol in recent years was extending Unemployment Insurance (UI) benefits to school workers.
 This change follows decades of work by AFSCME 65 and other unions to make it easier for workers to stay in our schools.
 Members testified before the legislature and campaigned hard to achieve this.

 Hourly school workers are now to use UI like everyone during the summer break.
 The only way to be sure whether you qualify for unemployment benefits and what your benefit amount will be is to apply once you are laid off and answer the questions honestly.